yashdalvii/EV-Analysis-Dashboard-Power-BI/README.md

 # EV-Population-Analysis-Dashboard-Power-BI
-Here’s a description for your **Electric Vehicle Analysis Dashboard**:

----

 ### **Dashboard Overview**
 This interactive **Electric Vehicle Analysis Dashboard** provides a comprehensive view of electric vehicle (EV) data across various dimensions, enabling users to explore trends, adoption patterns, and vehicle statistics.
 The dashboard is designed to facilitate quick decision-making and data-driven insights regarding EV adoption and performance.